maheshrijal/notes/docs/AWS/ec2.md

     - Stop the instance (for data integrity)
     - Build an AMI - this creats an EBS snapshot
     - Launch instances from the AMI

+!!! tip

+    Creating an AMI from a configured instance + Application is known as **AMI Baking**

+!!! warning

+    AMI can't be edited.
+If edit is required launch instance > update configuration > create new AMI.

 ## EC2 Instance Types